Cecilia Chiang, the trailblazing chef who brought real Chinese food to the USA, dies at 100

 Its dissonance was purposeful.

 "Is this a Chinese restaurant?"
 Chiang says people asked her all the time.
-The Mandarin did not serve chop suey or chow mien, two standard dishes on every Chinese restaurant in the US at the time.
+The Mandarin did not serve chop suey or chow mein, two standard dishes on every Chinese restaurant in the US at the time.

 But this is exactly what Chiang wanted to avoid.
 In fact, her early brushes with Chinese food in America had left her unimpressed and determined to show San Francisco what Chinese food was really like.